hoppscotch/hoppscotch/README.md

 📢 **Headers**: Describes the format the body of your request is being sent as

+ - Add or remove Header list

 📫 **Parameters**: Use request parameters to set varying parts in simulated requests

 📃 **Request Body**: Used to send and receive data via the REST API

 **Options:**
  - Set Content Type
+ - Add or remove Parameter list
- - Toggle between RAW input and parameter list
+ - Toggle between key-value and RAW input Parameter list

 👋 **Responses**: Contains the status line, headers and the message/response body